casbin/k8s-authz/README.md

 ## Documentation

-You can check the official [docs](https://casbin.org/docs/k8s) for more detailed explaination.
+You can check the official [docs](https://casbin.org/docs/k8s) for more detailed explanation.

 ## Community